svec/CarND-Advanced-Lane-Lines/writeup.md

 Varying colors in the pavement between lane lines also slightly confuses my
 pipeline: perhaps some pixel masking could help, or some better color filtering methods.

+After changing to the LAB L + LAB B + RGB R channels (from HLS S + RGB R) the lane finding works much better, but still has a few frames where the pipeline gets slightly confused on the left lane when the pavement vs line contrast is low.
+The pipeline finds most of the lane correctly; it diverges at its furthest point away from the car.